INRIA/mooc-accessibility-static/README.md

 [static link to the latest release](https://github.com/dashdashzako/mooc-accessibility-static/releases/latest) which is used for website deployment.

+### Release Commit

+1. Create the release tag using [semantic versioning](https://semver.org/):

+   `git tag vX.X.X`

+2. Push tags to the repository:

+   `git push origin --tags`

+3. Update `CHANGELOG.md` by moving the "Unreleased" section content to a new section containing the release tag.

+4. Commit `CHANGELOG.md` updates.

 ### Manually Create a Release

 If no continuous environment is provided, creating a release is still possible.